Map Legend:

 Overall description

-The Riesling Rail Trail consists of three sections that are quite different in terms of scenery and topography:
+The Riesling and Rattler Rail Trail consists of three sections that are quite different in terms of scenery and topography:

-- The 19 km Rattler Trail section from Riverton to Auburn crosses open farming country
+The 19.5 km Rattler Trail section from Riverton to Auburn crosses open farming country.

-- The 10 km Riesling Trail (north) from Clare to Barinia terminates at the old Barinia Railway siding.
-This basically flat section is an enjoyable ride through open farmland
+The 8 km Riesling Trail (north) from Clare to Barinia terminates at the old Barinia Railway siding.
+This essentially flat section is an enjoyable ride through open farmland and vineyards.

 Section Guides